openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 Listing projects and domains
 ----------------------------

+**Deprecated in v1.1**.
+This section is deprecated as the functionality is available in the core Identity API.

 ### List projects a federated user can access: `GET /OS-FEDERATION/projects`

+**Deprecated in v1.1**.
+Use core `GET /auth/projects`.
+This call has the same response format.

 Returns a collection of projects to which the federated user has authorization to access.
 To access this resource, an unscoped token is used, the user can